 Many such Anti-Adblock scripts are freely available on the net including several good free WordPress plugins.
 I used the Adblock Notify Lite plugin for WordPress that displays a sign to add block users requesting them to disable adblockers and whitelist my site, but that didn’t cut any ice and the percentage of users with ad-blocking software remained more or less the same.
 If you want to check out the plugin, do go ahead – I recommend it as it does what it says nicely.

-I then tried AdPushUp which shows ads even to those users using ad blocking software.
+I then tried an ad network that showed ads even to those users using adblocking software.
 How this works is that they had got their advertising account whitelisted with Adblock Plus by paying an amount.
 I am not clear or aware of the details, but it is something like paying an upfront fee and/or a percentage of the income that the whitelisted account makes.
-AdPushUp worked great, and I recommend it if any of you want to use it.

-But I discontinued them as I realized that on the one hand an ad blocker was blocking my ads, and at the same times earning a cut from my ads, for allowing to display ads on my sites.
-I found this a bit unethical and did not want to indirectly finance a service who blocked ads on my site to earn from ads on my site.
+But I discontinued them as I realized that on the one hand an adblocker was blocking my ads, and at the same time earning a cut from my ads, for allowing to display ads on my sites.
+I found this a bit unethical and did not want to indirectly finance a service that blocked ads on my site to earn from ads on my site.
 I felt I was paying ransom money to allow ads on my site and I did not like the feeling honestly.
 Some ad-blocking companies today have become a business that charges ad networks and publishers to unblock the ads of their networks and sites.

-That is when I started looking around and came across GetAdmiral.com.
+That is when I started looking around and came across GetAdmiral.com to work with my Ezoic ads – which I use currently.
 GetAdmiral.com not only offers analytics that shows you how many of your visitors are blocking ads but using its screens, it also shows you how many folks using adblockers disabled them on your site.

 - It just displays a strip on the top where you display your request message